malachihooper-json/malachihooper-json/README.md

 ## Focus:

 Currently, I am focusing on adaptive mesh networks using machine learning.
 I have also just released a plug-and-play peer-to-peer mesh network library for distributed computation on .NET/C# systems (8).
-This requires Powershell accessibility and is very durable.
-The project is called Nightframe.
+This requires Powershell accessibility and is durable to changing network conditions.

 <table>
 <tr>